Retries

 gather with return_exceptions=True:

-- The original job payload
+- Original job payload and function metadata

 Lifecycle hooks